MBACP - Face to face and online counselling

 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Let me begin by saying just how wonderful it is that you are seeking to make changes in your life, and you have taken the first step.

-For some folk living life with it's ups and downs seems fairly doable.
-But for some of us the challenges thrown up by our lives at times seem insurmountable.
-My journey to understand and change began 25 years ago.
+For some folk living life with its ups and downs seems fairly doable.
+But for some of us the challenges thrown up by our lives at times seem overwhelming.
+My journey to understand and change began 34 years ago.
 I therefore completely connect with people who don't understand quite why they feel the way they do or appreciate the difficulty of changing even with knowledge or experience that says 'doing something differently would be wise'.

 The relationships between thoughts, feelings and behaviour, along with thorough assessment (sometimes in conjunction with medical professionals) and the developing of a trusting relationship, usually gives the key to the client to enable them to move forward with their lives.